-This fresh off the cob Corn Salad with Basil and Queso Fresco is a quick and easy dish side dish for summer.
+This fresh off the cob summer corn salad with basil and queso fresco is a quick and easy side dish for summer.
 Delicious does not need to be complicated!

-In just 20 minutes you can put together this healthy corn salad.
+In just 20 minutes you can put together this fresh corn salad.
 It features seasonal ingredients and a simple lemon dressing.
 Follow the tips below for cooking the most tender corn.

 Truthfully, I wasn’t such a corn snob until I married into a family with roots in Iowa.
 Kevin’s grandmother always said that you had to eat the corn the day it was picked.
 And she had good reason to be such a stickler.
 After the corn is picked the sugars begin to convert to starch and the kernels can get tough.